Teradata/stacki-wiki/wiki/Reference/cli/create/create-mirror.md

    Creates a mirror for RHEL 6.5 based on the latest packages from cdn.redhat.com.
 	The pallet ISO will be named rhel-6-server-rpms-6.5-0.x86_64.disk1.iso.

+* `stack create mirror url=/tmp/ansible_deps name=ansible version=4.0`

+   Creates a pallet based on packages already collected in /tmp/ansible_deps
+	to install Ansible with dependencies.
+	The pallet ISO will be named ansible-4.0-7.x.x86_64.disk1.iso